576 - Forbes Park

 I finally decided to stop pushing my luck and get out of there.
 If there was any sign here, this bright orange barrel was it.

 As I left the factory, a breeze greeted me, and I felt an immense sense of accomplishment.
-This was the time I’d done an abandoned spot alone.
+This was the time I’d explored an abandoned spot completely alone.

 WE’RE MOVING UP IN THE WORLD, BABY.